Everything PR News

 The American Psychological Association was founded in 1892.
 It has 157,000 members.
 It publishes 90+ peer-reviewed journals.
 It sets the clinical and ethical standards for an entire profession.

 This is not a commentary on clinical quality.
-It is a structural observation about how AI engines route consumer-intent queries versus clinical-standards queries — and it is the same pattern documented in Menopause & The Venture Clinic Takeover of the AI Answer Layer: commercial operators with consumer-intent content archives beat institutional authorities in the consumer query layer.
+It is a structural observation about how AI engines route consumer-intent queries versus clinical-standards queries — and it is the same pattern as Menopause & The Venture Clinic Takeover of the AI Answer Layer: commercial operators with consumer-intent content archives beat institutional authorities in the consumer query layer.

 The Two Citation Layers in Mental Health